NeoZar01/Lsm.Quota/README.md

 Section 1 Emis (Director)
 Step 1.
 Using standard and Norms - Emis Creates a Survey Step 2.
 Data Gets Loaded into the datawarehouse using the survey as a reference key.
 Step 3.
-Notify all interfaces about a new Survey Installation.
+Notify all interfaces about a new Survey Installation with a Report of all installed schools Step 4.

 Section 1.1  Requisitions (Curator)

 Step 1.
-Create a bookYear that should match an already installed survey Step 2.
+Create a bookYear based on the installed survey.
+Step 2.
+Run a batch that loads all the schools in the surveyLog.
+Step 3.
 Book Year must have a report of which schools were installed into the survey.

-Step 3.
+***************

-Once standard and norms Migrated my school - its gonna send me the school name Step 2.
-I am gonna respond by requesting to activate a process Step 3.
-After receiving a token, I am gonna send a MigrationRequest to norms and standards Step 4.
+Step 4.
+Once standard and norms Migrated my school - its gonna send me the school name Step 5.
+I am gonna respond by requesting to activate a process Step 6.
+After receiving a token, I am gonna send a MigrationRequest to norms and standards Step 7.
 A batch will run at a specific time. and load the new data to the Requisitions database.
-Step 5.
+Step 8.
 And a notification will be amended to notify the client about the outcome of the process.
-Step 6.
+Step 9.
 The client will proceed with the next step.

 *************\